kirovich-company/mp-capital_commercial-page_web/README.md

-  # Pagina Web de Inversiones
+  # Pagina Web de Inversiones.

   This is a code bundle for Pagina Web de Inversiones.
 The original project is available at https://www.figma.com/design/3c3wfvKxTcZtwg9hrfG4hg/Pagina-Web-de-Inversiones.